Open now through May 3rd, 2020

 Observe multi-media recreations of a market, a temple, a theater and baths that reveal how the people of Pompeii lived, worked, worshiped and found entertainment.
 The exhibition features casts of Mount Vesuvius’ victims which reveal the tragic human devastation of the sudden disaster that destroyed Pompeii.

 Experience the infamous volcano, Mount Vesuvius.
-The 4D Eruption Theater recreates the catastrophic power of Mount Vesuvius with an immersive experience of vivid sights, sounds and shaking ground.
+The Eruption Theater recreates the catastrophic power of Mount Vesuvius with an immersive experience of vivid sights and sounds.